Employer: City of Winfield

 Experience and Education:

-• Any combination of education and experience equivalent to graduation from high school and three years of experience in natural gas distribution systems is preferred.
+• Any combination of education and experience equivalent to graduation from high school and exhibits knowledge of electrical distribution work.

-• Ability to perform heavy physical work and ability to lift and carry up to 100 pounds.
+• Ability to perform heavy physical work and to lift and carry over 50 pounds.

-• Ability to stand, walk, sit, climb, bend, crawl, push, pull, twist, reach, grasp, kneel and perform similar body movements.
+• Ability to stand, walk, sit, climb poles, bend, kneel, twist, reach, grasp, push, pull and perform a variety of similar body movements.

 • Ability to talk and hear in person, by telephone and two-way radio and to hear faulty malfunctions of equipment.